jhpyle/docassemble/_docs/config.md

 ## <a name="words"></a>Translations of words and phrases

-If your server will offer interviews in languages other than English, you will want to make sure that built-in words and phrases used within **docassemble**, such as "Continue" and "Sign in," are translated into the user's language.
+If your server will be used by people who speak languages other than English, you will want to make sure that built-in words and phrases used within **docassemble**, such as "Continue" and "Sign in," are translated into the user's language.

 The `words` directive loads one or more [YAML], [XLSX], or [XLIFF] files in order:

 {% highlight yaml %}
 words:
-  - docassemble.base:data/sources/us-words.yml
+  - docassemble.base:data/sources/es-words.yml
 {% endhighlight %}

 Each [YAML] file listed under `words` must be in the form of a